jacknely/ShopApi/README.md

-# Recyclabox - API Endpoint
+# Recyclabox - Shop API
-Flask application that creates an endpoint for management of products in shop
+Flask application that creates an endpoint for management of products in a shop

 ## Requirements
 - Python 3.8